 Dentures are an ideal choice for those that are missing a full arch of teeth.
 Implant-supported dentures give extra stability and are recommended for those that are eligible for them.

 We perform a full oral evaluation to determine if you have the bone density for implants, we discuss your budget and goals and determine whether dentures are the best choice for your unique case.

 How long after new dentures can you eat?

 Regaining your ability to eat solid foods typically takes between three and four weeks.
 When you’re ready to eat solids again, it will be easier to chew if you cut them into smaller pieces than usual.
 It is important to stick to a soft diet until you are ready to begin chewing.

 Why is there so much saliva with new dentures?

 When you first start using dentures, it’s normal to produce more saliva than usual.
 This is because, at first, your new dentures will feel very unnatural in your mouth.
 Your salivary glands will eventually adapt and stop producing as much saliva.

 Call Our Dental Office

 Replace full rows or even arches of missing teeth with full or partial dentures.
-Ask our team about how implants can be added to your treatment plan.
-Schedule a dental consultation with Dr. Weis and his team on our website.
+Ask our team about how dentures can be added to your treatment plan.
+Schedule a dental consultation with Dr. Francis and her team on our website.
 You may also contact our office by calling 910-335-4392.
-We look forward to seeing you at your next appointment.